PSNI apology after no officers available to respond to death threats

 Speaking to the Nolan Show, Mr McQuillan said he received a message when he was at his office from a caller who said he would "chop him up".

-Mr McQuillan said he then received multiple calls from a withheld number.
+Mr McQuillan, whose father Alan McQuillan served as an assistant chief constable of the PSNI, said he then received multiple calls from a withheld number.

 When he answered, the caller said that they had a gun and were on their way to kill him.